 “I am committed to voting ‘NO’ on House Resolution 1032

 , which is significantly flawed as it is written.
-I have urged our House Republican Leadership team to permanently table this legislation immediately.
+I have urged our House Republican Leadership team to table this legislation immediately.
 I strongly support free and fair elections and the democratic process, but adamantly oppose legislation which is unclear and undefined.

 “In addition, I oppose making unnecessary changes to the election process so close to an election because it will only serve to create further confusion in what has already been a confusing and mercurial process.
 However, given the many changes that were made to the election code in the last two years, a review and study of the election is certainly needed at some time and place.
 But any review should be carried out by a more bipartisan entity and after the election takes place.